techgrounds/cloud-6-repo-Jhashikh/Python Cloud/PRG-01 Setting Up.md

 ## Opdracht

-Install the latest version of Python from https://www.python.org/
+Py-01.1 :- Install the latest version of Python from https://www.python.org/

-Install VS Code from https://code.visualstudio.com/download
+Py-01.2 :- Install VS Code from https://code.visualstudio.com/download

-Install the Python plug-in in VS Code.
+Py-01.3 :- Install the Python plug-in in VS Code.

-Write the following Python code.
+Py- 01.4 :- Write the following Python code.
 The output in the terminal should be the text “Hello world!”
 ![Helloworld](/00_includes/Python/Helloworld.png)